 Section 8(b)(7) regulates recognitional picketing.
 Each subparagraph prohibits a labor organization from picketing for an organizational or recognitional object in specified circumstances: subparagraph (A) prohibits organizational or recognitional picketing where the employer has lawfully recognized another labor organization and a question concerning representation cannot be raised; subparagraph (B) prohibits organizational or recognitional picketing where the Board has conducted a valid election within the preceding 12 months; and subparagraph (C) prohibits organizational or recognitional picketing which continues beyond a "reasonable period of time, not to exceed 30 days," unless a petition has been filed.
 Subparagraph (C) also contains two significant provisos.
-Under the first, when a petition has been filed within a reasonable period after the picketing began and an 8(b)(7)(C) charge has been filed, an expedited election may be directed.
+Under the first, when a petition has been filed, an expedited election may be directed.
 The second proviso exempts from the restrictions of that subparagraph picketing for the purpose of truthfully advising the public that an employer does not employ members of, or have a contract with, a labor organization, as long as such picketing does not have the effect of causing disruption of deliveries or a work stoppage.